 Keeping members safe and engaged

 Most importantly, we maintain committed to listening to our members and opening when a large portion of our community is ready.
 We were able to open the Robert Lee YMCA in Vancouver on June 17, and the Tong Louie Family YMCA in Surrey on June 26.
 These centres are, once again, the safe space for people to get healthy, rebuild and make valuable connections – when they need it most.
-Returning members were greeted to new health and safety procedures, including modified programming, enhanced cleaning measures, member appointment bookings, physical distancing, hand sanitization stations and more to enable the centre of communities to successfully and safely open.
+Members returned to new health and safety procedures, including modified programming, enhanced cleaning measures, member appointment bookings, physical distancing, hand sanitization stations and more.

 Member and staff feedback

-“The Y’s cleaning and safely protocols are nothing short of brilliant, says James Schaeffer, a long-time Robert Lee Y member.
+“The Y’s cleaning and safety protocols are nothing short of brilliant,” says James Schaeffer, a long-time Robert Lee Y member.
 “And the staff are the best anywhere!” he enthuses.
 “It’s really great to make the Y my place of choice for socializing – athletically speaking.
-With COVID, I’m not doing restaurants, etc. right now, but I do the Y. The equipment on the fitness floor is well spaced out and members have picked up the cleanliness protocols more than I thought they ever would,” James states.
+With COVID-19, I’m not doing restaurants, etc. right now, but I do the Y. The equipment on the fitness floor is well spaced out and members have picked up the cleanliness protocols more than I thought they ever would,” James states.

 “It’s obvious to us how many people count on the Y to live a healthy life and stay connected to others in the community,” adds Liia Vuur, General Manager of the Robert Lee YMCA.
 “We really missed seeing the community members we know and love each and every day at the Y.” says David Woollven, General Manager of the Tong Louie Family YMCA.